 The back of my mantel is a brand new 1×6 cut to length that I painted white.
 Then I cut a rough-sawn oak 2×4 (from the stash my wood working grandparents’ left me out in the barn) at the same length which I then cleaned up and stained to match the buffet.
 (The stain is called Dark Walnut by Minwax.)
 With the stain dry I attached it down the center of my 1×6 using several 3″ screws.
 I was not shy with the screws here, they are what allows this piece of wood to look like its “floating” and they are all that is keeping in there!

 I cut four pieces of scrap 2×4 and screwed them to the studs along my straight line that I made with a level and a pencil.
 Using 2x4s meant the mantel would be 1 1/2″ out from the wall – plenty of room for the cords.
 With that done I tucked my cords along the brackets and I hung my mantel.
-I screwed it to the 2×4 braces by putting a screw in each brace below the “shelf” and then filled the screw holes with white caulk and viola!
+I screwed it to the 2×4 braces by putting a screw in each brace below the “shelf” and then filled the screw holes with white caulk.

 Step 2: Completion